 As noted previously, clients can request clinical scopes that contain a wildcard (*) for the FHIR resource.
 When a wildcard is requested for the FHIR resource, the client is asking for all data for all available FHIR resources, both now and in the future.
 This is an important distinction to understand, especially for the entity responsible for granting authorization requests from clients.

 For instance, imagine a FHIR server that today just exposes the Patient resource.
-The authorization server asking a patient to authorize a SMART app requesting patient/*.cruds should inform the user that they are being asked to grant this SMART app access to not just the currently accessible data about them (patient demographics), but also any additional data the FHIR server may be enhanced to expose in the future (eg, genetics).
+The authorization server asking a patient to authorize a SMART app requesting patient/*.cruds should inform the user that they are being asked to grant this SMART app access to not just the currently accessible data about them (patient demographics), but also any additional data the FHIR server may be enhanced to expose in the future (e.g., genetics).

 As with any requested scope, the scopes ultimately granted by the authorization server may differ from the scopes requested by the client!
 When dealing with wildcard clinical scope requests, this is often true.

 As a best practice, clients should examine the granted scopes by the authorization server and respond accordingly.
-Failure to do so may lead to situations in which the client attempts to access FHIR resources they were not granted access only to receieve an authorization failure by the FHIR server.
+Failure to do so may lead to situations in which the client attempts to access FHIR resources they were not granted access only to receive an authorization failure by the FHIR server.

 For example, imagine a client with the goal of obtaining read and write access to a patient’s allergies and as such, requests the clinical scope of patient/AllergyIntolerance.cruds.
 The authorization server may respond in a variety of ways with respect to the scopes that are ultimately granted.
 The following table outlines several, but not an exhaustive list of scenarios for this example: